PeachlifeAB/dotf2git/README.md

 ~/dotf2git/backup
 ```

+## Multiple computers
+Supported.
+Just clone your private version of this repo and run `~/dotf2git/backup` on it.
+The script will create a new branch for each computer.

 ## How it works
-- The backup script will look for common files in your home directory and sync them to a branch named after your computer name (hostname) and push them.
+- The backup script will look for common dot files in your home directory and syncs the changes to a unique branch for each computer you use.

 ## Missing some dot files?
 Add the file name to whitelist.txt